prompto416/IM-sheets-automation/README.md

 Additionally, the script also includes a download function to download the google sheet as PDF and a function that converts PDF to JPG for previewing in the LINE message app.

+## 1) Scraping download link from hidden HTML element by running selenium webdriver to find javascript hidden element

+## 2) Read and write excel data onto google sheets by sending the API request or importing a libary with a request function
+NOTE: API Key from google cloud console are required
 ![](output.jpg)